-We back up a replicted GauchoSpace database daily in the early morning (approximately 3:00 am) and incrementally every hour.
+We back up a replicated GauchoSpace database daily in the early morning (approximately 3:00 am) and incrementally every hour.
 We backup the files daily in the early morning.
 These backups are to recover the entire system in case of a catastrophic failure.
-If there is a system failure, we may lose up to 1 hour of changes on the GauchoSpace system.

 If you delete some resources or activities from your course website, you are able to use the Recycle bin to restore them for up to 35 days, after which time that data will be permanently deleted.

 The gradebook has a grade history report which can be used to retrieve grade data if grades are mistakenly overwritten.
 Beginning in Summer 2016, this data will only be preserved for 150 days.

 Older course websites will be accessible to the instructor for at least five years, either on the primary GauchoSpace server or an archived server.
 After five years, we may purge older sites.
 You may backup your course website and download it to your computer for future use.
 We recommend that instructors always export a spreadsheet of the course grades at the end of each quarter for their personal records.

 After two quarters have passed the GauchoSpace teams sets all course websites to be hidden from students.
 For instance, during Fall a student would see his/her Summer course websites but not their Spring course websites.
 An instructor may override this at any point in time by hiding or making a course site visible.